palmagrg/RestfulWebservice/README.md

 I have used two JSON file.

+Dockerimage to run unoconv as a webservice using Flask and Flask-RESTful.

+If you prefer a pre-build version it is available from hub.docker.com just do a regular pull

+$ docker pull jordanorc/docker-unoconv-flask

-Build the image using command: docker build -t docker-unoconv-flask .
+Build the image using command:

+docker build -t docker-unoconv-flask .

-Run the Docker container using the command: docker run -d -p 8000:8000 --name unoconvv jordanorc/docker-unoconv-flask
+Run the Docker container using the command:

+docker run -d -p 8000:8000 --name unoconvv jordanorc/docker-unoconv-flask